10 Ways You Should Be Disrupting Your Call Center!

 You can’t expect your employees to exceed the expectations of your customers if you don’t exceed the employee’s’ expectations of management.” -Howard Shultz CEO Starbucks

-Most call center organizations that I have seen do not do a very good job in preparing their supervision for the job at hand.
+Most call center organizations that I have seen do not do a very good job of preparing their supervision for the job at hand.
 Many call center managers assume that because an associate did a great job on the phones they will be a good supervisor.
 Big mistake.

 I liken it to a sports analogy.
 Just because you were a great football or basketball player does not guarantee that person will be a great coach.
 It’s the same thing with your customer service center employees.